zmandel/dailybot/README.md

 **Expected Outcome**:
 Generate a comprehensive progress report with these sections:
  - Overall Team Observations
- - Key Events & Milestones
+ - Key Events & Milestones (past, current and future)
  - Team Member Performance (for each member "name")
  - Role Member Performance (for each "role") based on your team member performance report.
  - Areas of improvements